webllope/website/README.md

 ## 🧞 Commands

+The project relies on [pnpm](https://pnpm.io/) as package manager.
 All commands are run from the root of the project, from a terminal:

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |